sing-group/dreimt-database/README.md

 # 1. Database files preprocessing

 Database files are available at `sftp://static.sing-group.org/home/hlfernandez/ftp_static/software/dreimt/database/sources`.
-Moreover, a file with the available database versions is available at `sftp://static.sing-group.org/home/hlfernandez/ftp_static/software/dreimt/database/sources/database-versions.txt`, indicating which is the current version.
+Moreover, a file with the available database versions is available at `sftp://static.sing-group.org/home/hlfernandez/ftp_static/software/dreimt/database/sources/database-versions.txt`, indicating the name of the current version.

 Each database version is available at a ZIP file (e.g. `v20190612.zip`), containing three folders: `Database`, `Inputs`, `Intermediate` and `Precalculated` (which, at the same time, can contain `signatures` and `genesets`).